chenzhivis/Analysis-of-Diamond-Features-and-Price-Prediction/README.md

 # Mod-2-project
-this is mod 2 project in flatiron
+This is the mod 2 project repository, it contains the following files: